 In Type 1 diabetes, an autoimmune process destroys the insulin-producing beta cells of the pancreas, leaving it unable to make insulin.
 People with Type 1 diabetes must therefore inject or infuse insulin for survival.
 While some people appear to have a genetic predisposition to develop Type 1 diabetes, exactly what sets off the autoimmune destruction of the beta cells is unknown.

 In Type 2 diabetes, some degree of insulin resistance is typically present.
 Initially, the pancreas may release more insulin than normal to compensate for the insulin resistance, but eventually, the pancreas is believed to “burn out” from overproduction, and blood glucose levels rise.
 However, treatments other than insulin therapy are usually tried first for Type 2 diabetes.
 In most cases, insulin resistance can be improved with moderate weight loss, so treatment recommendations generally include lifestyle adjustments such as changes in diet and increased physical activity.
-Oral blood-glucose-lowering medicines are also often used in the treatment of Type 2 diabetes.
-(These oral medicines are not insulin.)
+Oral and injectable blood-glucose-lowering medicines are also often used in the treatment of Type 2 diabetes.
+(These oral and injectable medicines are not insulin.)
 If dietary changes, increased physical activity, and oral medicines are unable to keep blood glucose levels adequately controlled, insulin therapy may be added to the diabetes treatment regimen or substituted for the oral drugs.

 In any pregnancy, the need for insulin dramatically increases around the 16th week of gestation.
 From then on, more and more insulin is necessary to maintain normal blood glucose levels as the pregnancy progresses.